-Yes.
-In connection with the authorisation process for retail funds, the fund rules of the funds that the applicant fund manager intends to manage must be submitted to the SFSA for approval.
+Yes, the establishment and marketing of funds available to non-professionals require authorisation, either from the SFSA or by the regulator in an EEA state from where its licence can be passported.
+In connection with the SFSA's authorisation process for retail funds, the fund rules of the funds that the applicant fund manager intends to manage, must be submitted to the SFSA for approval.
 The fund may not be marketed prior to such approval except under the circumstances described in question 9.